 Dr. Wario made LOTGH with The Games Factory, an easy-to-use game creation tool by Clickteam.
 The company’s early programs, also including Klik & Play and Click & Create, required minimal to no programming to use, opening doors for novice designers like Dr. Wario (and the rest of the community who flocked to Clickteam products) to turn their ideas into actual games.
 Now they had the power to make Mario do whatever they wanted.
 That’s the joy of fanworks, after all.

 Ease of use did come with limitations, and you can see those clearly in LOTGH.
 The game’s opening segments stick closely to what you’d expect from a Mario game but with worse controls and slightly deformed, mismatched graphics taken from other games.
 Mario slides like he’s covered in oil and gets caught on walls.
-These problems pop up in many games made with Clickteam products, but LOTGH‘s ill-configured level layouts call extra attention to those issues.
+These problems pop up in many games made with Clickteam products, but the difficult jumps and small platforms in LOTGH‘s level layouts call extra attention to those issues.

-It doesn’t elicit much reaction besides fatigue.
-Then Mario finds the fabled Golden Hammer, and LOTGH corrects that.
+It doesn’t elicit much reaction besides fatigue… until Mario finds the fabled Golden Hammer.

 The Golden Hammer awakens an angry god who challenges Mario to a battle.
 Their duel spills into a high-speed chase.
 Mario narrowly escapes.
 He arrives safely in another generic grassland stage.